JulioMCruz/StellHydra/replit.md

-# StellarBridge - Cross-Chain DeFi Bridge
+# StellHydra - Cross-Chain DeFi Bridge

 ## Overview

 StellHydra is a full-stack web application that enables users to bridge cryptocurrencies between the Stellar and Ethereum (Sepolia testnet) networks.
-The application provides real-time DEX price comparisons, wallet integration, and transaction management with a modern, responsive UI built using React and Express.
+The application features a Jupiter Trails-inspired layout with a collapsible sidebar, real-time DEX price comparisons, wallet integration, and transaction management.
+Built with a mobile-first responsive design using React and Express.

 **Repository**: https://github.com/JulioMCruz/StellHydra